Nita Sweeney

 lmercadante@mtso.edu

-Dr. Mercadante is Professor of Theology at the Methodist Theological School in Ohio and an ordained minister.
-She has over 20 years teaching experience and spiritual leadership, as well as several decades as a professional writer and editor.
-A former journalist, she has published three books, numerous articles, and speaks internationally on a variety of topics, including personal narrative, addiction, film and culture.
-Her latest book is Victims and Sinners: Spiritual Roots of Addiction and Recovery.
+Dr. Mercadante is Senior Professor of Theology at the Methodist Theological School in Ohio and an ordained minister.
+She has over 30 years teaching experience and spiritual leadership, as well as several decades as a professional writer and editor.
+A former journalist, she has published five books, over a hundred articles, and speaks internationally on a variety of topics, including personal narrative, addiction, faith and film, and others.
+Her latest book is *Belief without Borders: Inside the Minds of the Spiritual but not Religious* (Oxford Univ.
+Pr.)
+She has also written a spiritual memoir: *Bloomfield Avenue: A Jewish-Catholic Jersey Girl’s Spiritual Journey* (Rowman & Littlefield).

 Michael Wilson has been teaching creative writing classes and facilitating writer’s groups for over 7 years and was an award-winning Contributing Editor for The Writer’s Block at Suite 101.com.
 He has a BA (with Honors) in English from Ohio University, and has been a featured guest speaker at the Thurber House, the Maumee Valley Writer’s Conference and the Columbus Writer’s Conference.
 He is also the publisher and editor of Grist for the Muse a monthly creative writing newsletter.
 His first book: Flash Writing: How to Write, Revise and Publish Stories Under 1000 Words Long, is now available!
 Buy it here!